*The following process also applies to Ukrainian nationals that have been rejected and haven’t obtained the Temporary Protection status.

 I have a Greek Travel Document.
 Can I visit my home country?

-If you have refugee status (full asylum) in Greece, you cannot visit your country of origin, and stateless refugees cannot visit their country of former habitual residence.
+If you have refugee status in Greece, you cannot visit your country of origin, and stateless refugees cannot visit their country of former habitual residence.
 Even if there is no explicit prohibition or geographical restriction written on your Travel Document, visiting your country of origin could jeopardize your refugee status.

 Greek authorities can track your recent travel history and data through online databases.